-Alston & Bird LLP has acted as tax counsel to the Company in connection with the offering of the Shares and the Company's election to be taxed as a REIT.
-Alston & Bird LLP is of the opinion that the Company has been organized and has operated in conformity with the requirements for qualification and taxation as a REIT under the Code for its taxable years ended December 31, 1994 through 1997, and that the Company will be in a position to continue its qualification and taxation as a REIT within the definition of Section 856(a) of the Code for the taxable year that will end December 31, 1998, once it has completed certain restructuring events that are necessary as a result of its acquisition of J.C.
-Nichols Company and that must be completed by September 30, 1998.
+Alston & Bird LLP has acted as tax counsel to the Company in connection with the offering of the Securities and the Company's election to be taxed as a REIT.
+Alston & Bird LLP is of the opinion that the Company has been organized and has operated in conformity with the requirements for qualification and taxation as a REIT under the Code for its taxable years ended December 31, 1994 through 1997, and that the Company is in a position to continue its qualification and taxation as a REIT within the definition of Section 856(a) of the Code for the taxable year that will end December 31, 1998.
 This opinion is based on factual representations of the Company concerning its business operations and its properties and Alston & Bird LLP has not independently verified these facts.
 In addition, the Company's status as a REIT at any time during 1998 is dependent, among other things, upon the Company meeting the requirements of Section 856 through 860 of the Code throughout the year and for the year as a whole.
-Accordingly, because the Company's satisfaction of such requirements will depend upon future events, including the restructuring events, the precise terms and conditions of proposed transactions, the final determination of operational results and the effect of certain provisions contained in the President's Budget Proposal for the Fiscal Year 1999 on the Company's REIT status, no assurance can be given that the Company will satisfy the requirements to be a REIT during the taxable year that will end December 31, 1998.
+Accordingly, because the Company's satisfaction of such requirements will depend upon future events, including the precise terms and conditions of proposed transactions, the final determination of operational results and the effect of certain provisions contained in the President's Budget Proposal for the Fiscal Year 1999 on the Company's REIT status, no assurance can be given that the Company will satisfy the requirements to be a REIT during the taxable year that will end December 31, 1998.